Envisioning the next 20 years

 As Houston rapidly grows and changes, Hermann Park needs an updated master plan to meet its needs for the future.
 In October of 2015, Hermann Park Conservancy hired award-winning landscape architecture firm, Michael Van Valkenburgh Associates (MVVA), to lead that charge by developing an updated master plan for Hermann Park that will guide further Park improvements.
 MVVA specializes in planning and designing landscapes that enrich urban areas and engage the imagination.
 The firm’s projects include the creation of Brooklyn Bridge Park, the renovation of Maggie Daley Park in Chicago, and the landscaping of the grounds of the George W. Bush Presidential Center in Dallas, among many others.
 Since their hiring in 2015, the master plan team has analyzed data, met with community members, and developed concepts that will serve as a strategic plan, guiding the next 20 years of improvements to Hermann Park.

 Further details on the plan and the master planning process can be found below.
-To see the plan draft, click here.
+To see the plan's executive summary, click here.

 Hermann Park is one of Houston’s most vital public parks, drawing a diverse array of visitors from every Houston zip code and from across the socioeconomic spectrum.
 Visitor demographics closely match Houston’s overall demographics, making the Park a microcosm of the larger city.
 The Park also provides a geographical connection between neighborhoods as different as the Museum District, the Texas Medical Center, and the Third Ward.

 A 2016 study by Rice University, commissioned by the Conservancy, studied Park patrons and usership and found virtually no difference in usage patterns between ethnic groups (“Understanding Usership in Hermann Park,” Rice University, 2016), further supporting the idea of the Park as a shared experience.